FlorenceHapgood/CV/README.md

 ## Florence Hapgood

-I am a conscientious and energetic Software Developer.
+I am an energetic, enthusiastic and sometimes ecstatic Software Developer.
 After graduating with a First in Art History from Nottingham University, I was an actor for several years.
 To support myself, I was a private tutor of Piano, Maths and English.
-After discovering coding in my spare time, I decided to retrain as Software Developer.
-I have recently completed a 12 week software development bootcamp at Makers Academy, and I’m now looking for job where I can continue to develop my skills and contribute to a company.
+While searching for an outlet for my love of complex problem solving, I discovered coding.
+I have recently completed a 12 week software development bootcamp at Makers Academy, I'm now looking for a Full-Stack job in a warm and friendly environment.

-## Skills
+##Skills

+### Quality Code

+At Makers, the focus was on building good quality code.
+Makers has turned me into a developer who uses OOP and TDD, and values principles such as DRY and SOLID.
+While I'm open to other ways of working, I'm very happy to have a strong programming foundation and ability to be able make good quality code.

 #### Communication

 Articulation and communication are some of my strongest skills.
-As an actor, it was, of course, crucial to be able to put myself in someone else's shoes.
+As an actor, it was crucial to be able to put myself in someone else's shoes.
+I am therefore able to communicate very effectively with my co-workers, a skill which has served me well during pair programming sessions.
 Similar skills were necessary when I was teaching, as I had to adapt to the learning style of my students and understand why they were having problems understanding a topic.
-Additionally, I studied Art History at university, which is a very wordy subject!
-I am confident in my ability to explain technical issues to people who are not from a tech background and to communicate effectively with my co-workers.
+It is now necessary to apply these skill to myself, as I am constantly learning something new or encountering a bug with a program.
+Diagnosing the gaps in my knowledge, articulating them, and often communicating my questions to others them are areas I feel I excel in.
+I predict that my tutoring background will also give me the ability to explain technical concepts to people who are not from a tech background, and I'd be interested in exploring this skill in a future role.

 #### Adaptability

 When the time came to work out how to support myself as an actor, I quickly realised that the main demand in the tutoring industry was for Primary Maths, English (subjects that I hadn’t studied in years) and Piano.
 I decided it was necessary to let go of my idea of tutoring art history and adapt to the demand.
-I did a lot of research into how to teach those subjects and the current syllabus requirements, and ultimately built a thriving tutoring business
+I did a lot of research into how to teach those subjects and the current syllabus requirements, and ultimately built a thriving tutoring business.

 #### Perseverance

 As I chose to go to university rather than pursue further acting training, I didn’t have the support of a drama school to launch me into the industry, nor their advice to guide me.
 I spent four years writing to casting directors – often up to four times a day - to persuade them to let me audition for their projects.
-This involved attempting to find out what was being produced, whether or not there was a part which I would be siutable for, who to write to and how to contact them.
+This involved attempting to find out what was being produced, whether or not there was a part which I would be suitable for, who to write to and how to contact them.
 Over the years, I built up a body of work doing this that ultimately allowed me to sign with a prominent acting agent.
-With maturity I feel my desire to be an actor lessenned, but I still feel proud of how I tackled the hardships of the industry.
+With maturity my desire to be an actor lessened, but I still feel proud of how I tackled the hardships of the industry.

 ## Education

 #### Makers Academy (September 2018 to November 2018)

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Languages: Ruby, JavaScript
+- Frameworks: Rails, Sinatra
+- Databases: PostgreSQL, Active Storage
-- RSpec, Jasmine
+- Testing: RSpec, Capybara, Jasmine
+- Methodologies: Agile/XP
+- Pair programming
+- Continugous Integration: Travis

 #### Nottingham University (2009 to 2013)